wpdavenport/Pario/README.md

 == Welcome to Pario

-Pario is a Gosu Game framework that helps to give you structure and a start for creating games.
-Inspired by Rails [https://github.com/rails/rails].
+Pario is a game building framework that aims to give structure and quick start for creating games with the Ruby programming language.
+It uses the Gosu graphric library.

 == Installation

 	`gem install pario`
 	`brew install libgosu`

-	* Windows users: gem install pario
-	* ALSO: Gosu will automatically be installed when you install pario
+	* Gosu will automatically be installed when you install pario

-   Other Requirements
-	* sudo gem update --system
-	* ruby patchlevel 330 or highter, you may experience issues.
-Working on instructions to upgrade ruby on a system.

 == Getting Started

 1. At the command prompt, create a new Pario application:

 	pario new my_game

-   where my_game is the game name.

 2. Change the directory to my_game and start the game: